atom-sw/fauxpy/docs/user/start.md

 6.  **Install FauxPy:**

-    With the virtual environment active, install FauxPy using pip:
+    With the virtual environment active, install FauxPy using `pip`:

     ``` bash
     pip install fauxpy